 Candidates study theories and strategies for the assessment and teaching of reading and writing for emergent and beginning readers.
 Instruction leads to understanding the complex nature of language acquisition and reading from phonological awareness to comprehension, ELL, language-based learning disabilities, and instructional strategies to meet children's individual needs to promote progress with the VA Standards of Learning.
-Prerequisites: EDUC 225, INST 202 and consent.
+Prerequisites: EDUC 225 and INST 202.
 Offered every semester.

-321 Teaching Reading and the Language Arts II (4) W
+321 Teaching Reading and the Language Arts II (4)

 Candidates study theories and strategies for the assessment and teaching of reading and writing for transitional to intermediate/advanced level readers.
 Instruction focuses on fluency and vocabulary, comprehension strategies, language-based learning disabilities, ELL, multicultural literacies and literature, and instructional strategies to meet children's individual needs to promote progress with the VA Standards of Learning.
-Prerequisites: successful completion of ENG 105 with a grade of C or higher, EDUC 320 and consent.
+Prerequisites: successful completion of ENG 105 with a grade of C or higher and EDUC 320.
 Offered every spring.